-The recording feature requires access to your device's microphone and iOS will prompt you to allow this the first time you try to record.
-Use the iOS Settings app to grant or revoke this access at any time.
+The recording feature requires access to your device's microphone and the system will prompt you to allow this the first time you try to record.
+Use the Settings app (or System Preferences if you're using a Mac) to grant or revoke this access at any time.